mgoddard/docs/v20.2/transaction-retry-error-reference.md

 {{site.data.alerts.callout_info}}
 This page is meant to provide information about specific transaction retry error codes to make troubleshooting easier.
 In most cases, the correct actions to take when these errors occur are:
 1. Update your app to retry on serialization errors (where `SQLSTATE` is `40001`), as described in [client-side retry handling](transactions.html#client-side-intervention).
 2. Design your schema and queries to reduce contention.
-For more information about contention and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
+For more information about how contention occurs and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
 {{site.data.alerts.end}}

 ## Overview

 CockroachDB attempts to find a [serializable ordering](demo-serializable.html) of all currently-executing transactions.

-Whenever possible, CockroachDB will [auto-retry a transaction](transactions.html#automatic-retries) without the client needing to get involved.
+Whenever possible, CockroachDB will [auto-retry a transaction internally](transactions.html#automatic-retries) without ever notifying the client.
 CockroachDB will only send serialization errors to the client when it cannot resolve the error automatically without client-side intervention.

 In other words, by the time these errors bubble up to the client, CockroachDB has already tried to handle the error internally, and could not.

-The biggest reason for this behavior is that the SQL language is "conversational" -- by design.
-The client can send statements to the server during a transaction, receive some results, and then decide to issue other statements inside the same transaction based on the server's response.
+The biggest reason for this behavior is that the SQL language is "conversational" - by design.
+The client can send arbitrary statements to the server during a transaction, receive some results, and then decide to issue other arbitrary statements inside the same transaction based on the server's response.
 By "client" we could mean [a Java application using JDBC](build-a-java-app-with-cockroachdb.html), or an analyst typing [`BEGIN`](begin-transaction.html) directly to [a SQL shell](cockroach-sql.html).
 In either case, the client could issue a `BEGIN`, wait an arbitrary amount of time, and issue additional statements.
-Meanwhile, other transactions are being processed by the system, potentially accessing the same data.
+Meanwhile, other transactions are being processed by the system, potentially accessing thef same data.

-This means that there's no way for the server to "simply retry" the arbitrarily complex SQL statements sent so far inside the transaction, because if there are different results for any given statement than there were earlier (likely due to the operations of other, concurrently-executing transactions), CockroachDB must defer to the client so that it can decide how to handle that situation.
+This means that there is no way for the server to always retry the arbitrary statements sent so far inside an open transaction.
+If there are different results for any given statement than there were at an earlier time in the open transaction's lifetime (likely due to the operations of other, concurrently-executing transactions), CockroachDB must defer to the client to decide how to handle that situation.

 ## Error reference